 Monday, February 16, 2009

-I've had one of those weekends where nothing turns out in the kitchen and every photo looks like there was vaseline on the lens, and the one good thing that happened was that I figured out how to make this completely delicious South Beach Diet friendly pizza.
+I've had one of those weekends where nothing turns out in the kitchen and every photo looks like there was vaseline on the lens, and the one good thing that happened was that I figured out how to make this completely delicious Carb-Conscious and South Beach Diet Friendly Flatbread Pizza.
 I wish the photo was better, but trust me when I say this version of diet-friendly pizza is something I'll be making all the time!
 (Edit - updated with new photo August 2009.
 Still not the best, but better!)

 Sunday, February 15, 2009